 The annual City of Memphis Holiday Parade is the biggest one of them all.
 You can see the parade on December 14, 2019, beginning at 3 p.m.
 The parade flows down Beale Street with antique cars, floats, dance troupes, marching bands, and of course, Santa Claus.
-The parade starts at 4 p.m.

 Santa Claus is making appearances all over Memphis and the Mid-South—and not just at the malls.
 If you want to get your Christmas wish list to him, here are the places you can go to find him.

 At Shelby Farms Park you can visit with Santa in his workshop after enjoying the Starry Nights Lights Display.
-Picture packages start at $25.
 You can write a letter to Santa and mail it in the North Pole Express mailbox free of charge.

 Another Santa photo op is at the Enchanted Forest, a quintessential Memphis family-friendly activity.
 This fantasy land is located in the Pink Palace Museum and features dozens of decorated Christmas trees, animated winter scenes, a gingerbread village, and more.

 It's the holiday season and Memphis is all aglow.
-Sure, you can drive around town and look at yard displays but there are much bigger displays out there (think 1,000,000 bulbs).
+Sure, you can drive around town and look at yard displays but there are much bigger displays out there (with millions of lights).

 There is something magical about going out and chopping down your own Christmas tree.
 These Christmas tree farms allow you to do just that.
 If you don't want to actually cut it down yourself, just pick your favorite tree and a staff member will do the chopping for you.

-Located in Bartlett, Priddy Farms offers a variety of choose-and-cut trees including Virginia Pine, White Pine, and Leyland Cypress.
-In addition to choose-and-cut, pre-cut trees, garlands, and wreaths are also available.
+Located in Arlington, Priddy Farms offers a variety of choose-and-cut trees including Virginia Pine, White Pine, and Leyland Cypress.
+In addition to choose-and-cut, there are also pre-cut trees, garlands, and wreaths available.

-The Merry Christmas Tree Farm is located in Nesbitt, MS. The Doles plant more than 600 trees every year.
+The Merry Christmas Tree Farm is located just across the border in Nesbitt, MS. The Doles plant more than 600 trees every year.
 In their choose and cut field, you'll find Leyland Cypress and Blue Sapphire trees.

 Want an easy way to get yourself into the Christmas spirit?
-Sit down and enjoy a holiday show.
+Sit down and enjoy a holiday show in Memphis.
 With concerts, musicals, plays, and movies, there is something for everyone in Memphis.

-Enjoy a Mannheim Steamroller Christmas concert at the Orpheum Theater and a performance of The Nutcracker by the Moscow Ballet at the Cannon Center for Performing Arts, or a special holiday show put on by the Trans-Siberian Orchestra.
+Enjoy a performance of The Nutcracker by the Moscow Ballet at the Cannon Center for Performing Arts, or a special holiday show put on by the Trans-Siberian Orchestra.